 First, we explored the beach, looking for anything hiding that had been left behind from when the tide was in.
 Little crabs, starfish and other small sea creatures can often be found hiding under rocks or seaweed.
 We found the tiniest crabs hiding under the seaweed on the wooden tide markers.
 We were a little disappointed not to find any other sea critters but hopefully next time we will spot some different ones.

-We brought FJ’s sketchbook and pencils so that she could draw the little crabs that we did manage to collect.
-It was really nice relaxing on the beach while she kept herself busy getting creative.
+We brought Faith’s sketchbook and pencils so that she could draw the little crabs that we did manage to collect.
+It was really nice, relaxing on the beach while she kept herself busy getting creative.

 Before we left we collected some seashells and pebbles for a project that we are working on.
 It was a really good afternoon.